 Three nights at Metropole, the new Bangkok luxury hotel in the Thanglor neighborhood, left us rested and rejuvenated.
 Highlights of our stay included a decked out studio room, sweet hotel amenities, welcome massages at Prim Nurture Retreats Spa and dinner at CHOW Café and Bar.

-We arrived in Bangkok as weary travelers in need of a rest but unsure how our visit would unfold in light of the recent death of Thailand’s revered King Bhumibol Adulyadej.
+We arrived in Bangkok as weary travelers in need of a rest but unsure how our visit would unfold in light of the recent passing of Thailand’s revered King Bhumibol Adulyadej.
 The Ascott Limited’s Crest Collection’s new Bangkok luxury hotel made us uncertain too.
 The hotel looked lovely online when we were researching places to stay in Bangkok, but it was too new to have many online reviews.